decaffeinate/decaffeinate-examples/README.md

 A new project can be added by adding a new subdirectory to the [examples](./examples) directory.
 Each project should have the following:
 * A file called `config.js` exporting an object.
-That object should have a `cloneUrl` field with the clone URL of the relevant repo, and an `extraDependencies` field for any additional packages to `npm install`.
+That object should have a `cloneUrl` field with the clone URL of the relevant repo, an `extraDependencies` field for any additional packages to `npm install`, and can opt into a "default config" that installs babel and eslint with reasonable defaults.
-* A directory called `config-files`, which particularly should have a `bulk-decaffeinate.config.js` file, but may have other files.
-All files in this directory are copied to the top level of the repo.
+* A `bulk-decaffeinate.config.js` file that will be used for the decaffeinate process.
 * A file called `decaffeinate.patch` that applies a patch to the repo so that tests can be run in JavaScript using `npm test`.